justinkelly/justinkelly.github.io/_posts/2023-07-16-powerbi-for-librarians-2023.md

 Save the file

-If you've managed to get this far - congratualtions - you've jjust completed one of the hardest probably - jsut getting the data and imported into PowerBI
+If you've managed to get this far - congratualtions - you've just completed one of the hardest probably - jsut getting the data and imported into PowerBI

 ## Section 2
 _Create some reports_